Introduction: (almost) Universal MIDI SysEx CC Programmer (and Sequencer...)

 - 1x ABS projects box

-Some cable, solder wire and six - eight hours of spare time.
+Some cable, solder wire and eight - ten hours of spare time.

 I used a perfboard and some pin headers to realize a sort of shield I soldered the resistors on and directed the cables.
 This has the advantage of letting you take out your Arduino and use it for other projects (we all run low on Arduino boards at some point!).
 It's not mandatory anyway and another good approach could be to desolder the arduino MEGA pinheaders and solder cables directly in place.